krishauser/GEMstack/MLops/Backend/README.md

     - `DataName`: Name of the dataset.
     - `Description`: Description of the dataset.
 - **Returns:** JSON response indicating the success or failure of the upload operation.

+### /datasets/uploadBag
+- **Description:** This endpoint allows uploading a ROS bag file.
+The file will be processed to extract and convert data, which is then stored and managed as part of the dataset.
+- **Method:** POST
+- **Parameters:**
+  - `file`: The ROS bag file to upload.
+- **Returns:** JSON response including success message and details of datasets created from the uploaded file.
+Returns an error if the file is not a `.bag` file or if file processing fails.

 # Running the Server
 Execute `python server.py` to run the Flask server.